Attractions

 The Wally Parks NHRA Motorsports Museum is open to Fair guests.
 Learn about the history of the National Hot Rod Association and their roots here at Fairplex and in Pomona.

-Expo Hall 10 welcomes the 48th DAA’s Agriculture & Nutrition Fair, showcasing student and classroom projects from more than 50 regional schools.
+Expo Hall 10 will again welcome the 48th DAA’s Agriculture & Nutrition Fair to the building, showcasing student and classroom projects from more than 50 regional schools.

-LionLike MindState presents the Pomona Valley Poetry and Fest, the nation’s largest poetry fest with more than 12 days of poetry and programming at The Glade and The Carousel Stage.
-Enjoy more than 120 authors and artists offering poetry in the comfort of nature.
+LionLike MindState presents the Pomona Valley Poetry and Fest, the nation’s largest poetry fest at the Carousel Stage the final two weekends of the Fair.
+Enjoy authors and artists offering poetry within the Fair.

 Clocktower Plaza